tainacan/tainacan-wiki/dev/setup-local.md

 ## Tests

 Tainacan uses `phpunit` to run tests for the backend and the API.
-This is a very important part of the development proccess!
-Never commit anything before run all the tests to make sure you did not break anything.
+This is a very important part of the development process!
+Never commit anything before running all the tests to make sure you did not break anything.
 If you are developing a new feature, you must write tests for it.
 If you are fixing a bug, you should first write a test that reproduces the bug and then make it pass.

 To execute all the tests, simply execute the `phpunit` command from the project root folder.
-But first you need to configure PHPUnit.
+But first, you need to configure PHPUnit.

 #### Preparing PHPUnit